CoatiSoftware/Sourcetrail/ide_plugins/vim/README.md

-#vim-coati
+#vim-sourcetrail

 The Vim plugin is hosted at Github.

-Link to the repository: [vim-coati](https://github.com/CoatiSoftware/vim-coati).
+Link to the repository: [vim-sourcetrail](https://github.com/CoatiSoftware/vim-sourcetrail).